Get to know your natural hazards cover

 - some essential services associated with your home, such as water supply, gas or electricity.

-Know your cover
+Videos about your cover

 This information provides a general summary of the insurance we provide under under our governing legislation, being the EQC Act for claims for damage that occurred before 1 July 2024, and the NHI Act for claims for damage that occurred on or after 1 July 2024.
 The Acts will always prevail over the content of this webpage.